Design Series – Channels vs. Clips

 We recommend the use of adjustable hinges over fixed hinges in commercial applications.
 Within the hinge there are adjustment screws to fine-tune where the hinge centers.
 This will allow the installer to quickly compensate for any slightly off-angle tile installations.

 If you’re creating a steam unit, you’ll want to include an operable transom to vent out the steam.
 Traditionally, this is put in over the door, as in the “CLIPS” picture above.
 However, you can also include the transom within the door or other shower enclosure panel.
-This can be done with any type of glass unit, from clear and patterned glass, to our Venetian Cast Glass as shown on the right.
+This can be done with any type of glass unit, from clear and patterned glass, to our Venetian cast glass as shown below.

 With today’s precise glass cutting methods, you can also do something even more creative, such as a fleur-de-lis shaped operable transom.